mtesseracttech/MicroGameEngineCMake/README.md

 ## CMake based version of the MicroGameEngine (MGE)

+MGE is a barebones game engine written for the Game Technology course on Saxion University of Applied Sciences.

-I wanted to make the engine build with CMake, so here it is.
+I wanted to make the engine build using CMake, so here it is.

 Dependencies:
 -  SFML, used for context management, audio and texture loading (has some other nifty things too that are not utilized in the base engine)